Apache

 • %{DATA_DOME_SPENT_TIME}: time in ms spent by the module

-For example, you can use the following LogFormat to add DataDome variable at the end:
+Use the following LogFormat to add DataDome variable at the end:

 LogFormat "%h %l %u %t \"%r\" %{DATA_DOME_STATUS}e %{DATA_DOME_SPENT_TIME}e" datadome